-Applicants to the Master of Business Administration (MBA) are required to submit official scores for the Graduate Management Admission Test (GMAT).
-Information regarding the test is available in the Office of Graduate Admissions and on the web at www.MBA.com.
+Applicants to the Master of Business Administration (MBA) are required to submit official scores for the Graduate Management Admission Test (GMAT) only if their overall quality point average is below 3.0.
+Information regarding the test is available in the Office of Graduate Admissions and on the web at www.mba.com.